 and a quick coat of zinc primer applied:

 before painting commenced with the end faces, done with a brush as access was a bit of a problem with a roller...

-The 'wrap' of the tanks were however coated using a roller:
+The 'wrap-round' part of the tanks were however coated using a roller:

-The hose connection stubs were deliberately left unpainted and will be cleaned up before reinstallation as petrol will dissolve the paint and I want to avoid the risk of contamination or filter blockages.
+The hose connection stubs were deliberately left unpainted and cleaned up before reinstallation as petrol would dissolve the paint and I want to avoid the risk of contamination or filter blockages.

 Next on the refurbishment list are the rear dampers; I replaced the ones I took off during my big overhaul with some less scruffy items that nevertheless should have had a strip and repaint (I'd already got some replica Koni decals to go on them!).
 Sadly, Koni UK will not supply parts to allow DIY rebuilds, but as my experience and that of others has been that it's virtually impossible to undo the sealing plug in the main body, the job is effectively impossible anyway.
 As I was keen to get the car back on the road I just gave the replacements the proverbial wipe with an oily rag, checked that the damping settings were the same and threw them on... but I've suspected ever since that the originals were actually working better!